martial-god/Benny-Scraper/README.md

   --test-field [FIELD:XPATH]   Test a specific field with XPath.
 Example: --test-field "Title://h1[@class='title']" <URL>

+  --fields                     List all field names supported by --test-field, grouped by table-of-contents and chapter fields.

+  --use-selenium               Use Selenium with --test-field for content that is rendered by JavaScript.

+  --show-browser               Show the browser while using Selenium with --test-field.
+Without this option, Selenium runs
+                               in headless mode.

   --validate-config [NAME]     Validate an existing site configuration by name.
 Tests all selectors against a live URL.

   --validate-all-configs       Validate all active site configurations.
 Tests selectors for each configured site.